Jordan Mickey: Miami Heat (2017–2018)

 On August 20, 2017, Mickey signed with the Miami Heat.
 On December 16, 2017, he scored a career-high nine points off the bench in a 90–85 win over the Los Angeles Clippers.
 In May 2018, the Heat declined their $1.6 million option on Mickey's contract, making him a free agent.

 Khimki (2018–2019)

 On July 26, 2018, Mickey signed a one-year deal with the Russian team BC Khimki of the VTB United League and the EuroLeague.

 Real Madrid (2019–2020)

 On July 15, 2019, Mickey signed a two-year deal with Spanish powerhouse Real Madrid.

 Return to Khimki (2020–2021)

 On July 21, 2020, Mickey made his official return to Khimki Moscow on a one-year contract.

-Zenit St. Petersburg (2021–present)
+Zenit St. Petersburg (2021–2022)

 On July 4, 2021, Mickey signed with Zenit Saint Petersburg.

 He left the team after the 2022 Russian invasion of Ukraine.

-Virtus Bologna
+Virtus Bologna (2022–2024)

-On July 13, 2022, Mickey signed with Virtus Bologna of the Lega Basket Serie A and the EuroLeague.
+On July 13, 2022, Mickey signed with Virtus Bologna of the Italian Lega Basket Serie A and the EuroLeague.
 On 29 September 2022, after having ousted Olimpia Milano in the semifinals, Virtus won its third Supercup, defeating 72–69 Banco di Sardegna Sassari and achieving a back-to-back, following the 2021 trophy.
+However, despite good premises Virtus ended the EuroLeague season at the 14th place, thus it did not qualify for the playoffs.
+Moreover, the team was defeated in the Italian Basketball Cup final by Brescia.
+In June, after having ousted 3–0 both Brindisi and Tortona, Virtus was defeated 4–3 by Olimpia Milan in the national finals, following a series which was widely regarded among the best in the latest years of Italian basketball.

+On 24 September 2023, after having ousted Olimpia Milano in the semifinals, Virtus won its fourth Supercup, and the third in a row, defeating 97–60 Germani Brescia.

+Qingdao Eagles (2024–present)

+On November 6, 2024, Mickey signed with Qingdao Eagles of the Chinese Basketball Association (CBA), replaced Akil Mitchell.